json4s/json4s-ast/README.md

 always contain a valid structure that can be serialized/rendered into [JSON](https://en.wikipedia.org/wiki/JSON).
 There is one exception, and that is for `JNumber` in `Scala.js` (see `Scala.js` section for more info)
-- Fully immutable (all collections/types used are immutable)
-- Public methods are `@inline`.
-Due to us being very strict on binary releases, we can afford to `@inline` our various `apply` methods, providing good performance for using `json4s-ast` before the `JVM` warms up
+- Fully immutable (all collections/types used are immutable) `apply` methods, providing good performance for using `json4s-ast` before the `JVM` warms up

 ## Why